tylerlrhodes/blog2/content/posts/A-Summary-of-Girards-Triangular-Desire.md

-Girard explores vanity, snobbism, masochism, sadism, and individuality, through the lens of triangular desire, revealing the (ironic) equivalance of Quixote's transfigured barber's basin as helmet to the common snob's behavior.
+Girard explores vanity, snobbism, masochism, sadism, and individuality, through the lens of triangular desire, revealing the (ironic) equivalence of Quixote's transfigured barber's basin as helmet to the common snob's behavior.
 The mechanism is the same, but the distance to the mediator results in the difference of perception and ultimately behavior.

-While I would think that most people would not assert the fundamental equivalance of passion and vanity, that is what Girard's model does.
+While I would think that most people would not assert the fundamental equivalence of passion and vanity, that is what Girard's model does.
 All is dependent upon the distance from the mediator.
 Perception, behavior, and reality (which springs from illusion) in Girard's model arise from metaphysical desire.
 Modeling reality from literature (in